imdhemy/laravel-in-app-purchases/README.md

 ### iiii.3 App Gallery Public Key

 To verify the signature of server notifications, you need key `app_gallery_public_key`.
 The IAP request result will be signed by the private key of your app.
-This public key used to verify the signature with SHA256WithRSA.
+This public key used to verify the signature with SHA256WithRSA or SHA256WithRSA/PSS.

 # Sell Products
 ## Google Products